greenelab/czi-rfa/proposal.md

 We previously developed neural-network based methods for unsupervised integration of transcriptomic data [@doi:10.1128/mSystems.00025-15 @doi:10.1016/j.cels.2017.06.003 @doi:10.1101/156620].
 We now build to Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs) which have a track record of defining meaningful latent spaces for images.
-We showed that GANs can be adapted to generate realistic individuals under a differential privacy framework [@doi:10.1101/159756] and built VAEs over bulk transcriptomic data with the goal of describing a biologically-relevant latent space [@doi:10.1101/174474].
+We adapted GANs to generate realistic individuals under a differential privacy framework [@doi:10.1101/159756] and built VAEs over bulk transcriptomic data with the goal of describing a biologically-relevant latent space [@doi:10.1101/174474].
 Here, we will apply these unsupervised deep learning methods to single cell transcriptomic data and incorporate novel data augmentation approaches for genomics.
 We also bring workflow automation experience to the HCA community [@doi:10.1038/nbt.3780].